HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/wcm_dev_elements_ai_assistance.md

 ## Using AI Workflow Actions

-Starting with CF224 you can use AI Workflow Actions to generate keywords, summary, or translate content.
+Starting CF224, you can use AI Workflow Actions to generate keywords, summary, or translate content.

 1. To define the custom workflow action in WCM Authoring choose **New** -> **Workflow Action** -> **Custom Action**.
 ![](../../../../../assets/HCL_Authoring_Portlet_Custom_Action.png)